Top Tips for Geography Revision by Tim Bayliss

 For successful revision I want my students to think positively and believe that they can do it!
 Putting the time into your revision is going to help you to feel confident and ready.
 GCSEs are a culmination of many years of study at school, so it’s worth putting the work in as you approach your exams.

-Find somewhere quiet without distractions so that you can concentrate.
-This could be at home, in a library, at a space in your school or perhaps a park or garden.
-Revision doesn’t all have to be quiet and on your own though.
-Sometimes you might find it useful to revise with a friend or family member.
+Start by finding a quiet space without distractions so you can concentrate.
+This could be at home, in a library, at school, or even outdoors in a park or garden.
+However, revision doesn’t always need to be silent or solo – sometimes it helps to study with a friend or family member.

-Study groups with friends are good for discussing key topics, testing each other using the Retrieval Questions in Oxford Revise guides, and identifying things you don’t understand to then ask your teacher about.
+In addition, study groups with friends are great for discussing key topics, testing each other using the Retrieval Questions in Oxford Revise guides, and spotting areas you don’t understand – so you can ask your teacher for support.

 It’s much better to do a shorter revision session where you are able to really focus and concentrate, than a longer one where you get distracted.
 The biggest distraction culprit can be your phone.
 If you find you are getting side-tracked, leave your phone in another room.
 You can check it during your regular breaks.

-66% of material is lost within seven days if it is not reviewed again, and 88% is gone after six weeks!
-Your revision sessions need to combat this forgetting curve, so give your brain a workout and make sure information gets locked into your long-term memory.
-Some tips for doing this include regularly going back over topics to keep practising retrieving prior knowledge.
-For example, if you are doing a revision session on water management, start with quickly recalling energy management first.
-Oxford Revise will help you with this.
-Retrieval sections in your Geography Revision Guide make sure you are going over previous topics, so your brain gets used to retrieving information across lots of different parts of the specification.
+66% of material is lost within seven days if it’s not reviewed, and 88% disappears after six weeks!
+To combat this forgetting curve, your revision sessions must be active – give your brain a workout and lock information into long-term memory.
+Key strategies include regularly revisiting topics to practise retrieving prior knowledge.
+For instance, if you’re revising water management, start by quickly recalling energy management first.
+Oxford Revise supports this with dedicated retrieval sections in your Geography Revision Guide, helping you revisit earlier topics and strengthen recall across the specification.

-It’s important to really know your case studies; help that knowledge go into your long-term memory by regularly going over key information.
-You could stick Post-It notes onto the fridge with key information on, or challenge yourself to recall 5 pieces of information before getting on the bus.
+It’s important to really know your case studies, so help that knowledge stick by regularly reviewing key information.
+For example, you could stick Post-It notes on the fridge with key facts, or challenge yourself to recall five pieces of information before getting on the bus.

-One of the biggest exam pitfalls is misunderstanding command words.
-Check you really understand what they are asking you to do.
-Use the exam-style practice questions in Oxford Revise to give yourself lots of practice of the type of questions you will encounter in the exams – there are lots of useful tips on command words and suggestions for how to answer them.
+One of the biggest exam pitfalls is misunderstanding command words, so check you fully understand what they’re asking you to do.
+Then, use the exam-style practice questions in Oxford Revise to build familiarity with the types of questions you’ll face – there are plenty of useful tips on command words and suggestions for how to approach them.

-Remember – exam preparation involves giving out information, not just taking it in!
-Keep your revision as active as possible by using the Retrieval Questions in your Oxford Revise guide.
-Ask friends or family to test you – the answers are there in the book to make it easy for them.
-Use the exam-style questions and then as your exams approach try to do as many practice papers as possible, including some against the clock.
+Remember – exam preparation means actively recalling information, not just passively taking it in.
+Keep your revision dynamic by using the Retrieval Questions in your Oxford Revise guide.
+Ask friends or family to test you – the answers are in the book to make it easy for them.
+Then, use exam-style questions and, as your exams get closer, try to complete as many practice papers as possible, including some against the clock.

 AQA GCSE Geography